Setting Up Infrastructure on AWS Using Terraform: A Step-by-Step Guide

 Creates two instances in separate subnets, each using a key pair for SSH access.

-script sets up Apache with custom HTML content.
+The user_data script sets up Apache with custom HTML content.

 Terraform Code: